-This report covers facility operations in calendar year 2019 for which AB 2588 State fees were assessed on October 1, 2020.
-The District's status of development of control measures is as of November 1, 2020.
+This report covers facility operations in calendar year 2020 for which AB 2588 State fees were assessed on October 1, 2021.
+The District's status of development of control measures is as of November 1, 2021.

-The District currently has 607 active permits, of which 245 are subject to AB 2588 based on having a permit to operate over 10 tons per year of criteria pollutants except carbon monoxide or based on Appendix E of the Emission Inventory Criteria and Guidelines.
-Of those 245, 141 are considered "industrywide" facilities.
+The District currently has 616 active permits, of which 354 are subject to AB 2588 based on having a permit to operate over 10 tons per year of criteria pollutants except carbon monoxide or based on Appendix E of the Emission Inventory Criteria and Guidelines1.
+Of those 354, 271 are considered "industrywide" facilities.
+Seven facilities could not be evaluated for their applicability in 2020 due to incomplete or inaccurate throughput data received.